srich3/RPSOnline/README.md

-# RPSOnline - Multiplayer Rock Paper Scissors Strategy Game
+# Tacto - Multiplayer Tactical Tic Tac Toe Game

-A real-time multiplayer strategy game that evolves the classic Rock Paper Scissors into a tactical territory control experience.
+**Every square is a battle.**

+Tacto transforms the classic Tic Tac Toe into an intense tactical battle.
+Control the 3x3 grid through strategic allocation of Attack, Defend, and Conquer actions.
+Every turn is a battle of wits—will you secure key positions, break through enemy defenses, or expand your territory?
+Real-time multiplayer combat where every decision counts.

 ## 🎮 Game Overview

-RPSOnline transforms the simple Rock Paper Scissors game into a strategic multiplayer experience where players compete to control a 3x3 grid using Attack, Defend, and Conquer mechanics.
+Tacto transforms the simple Tic Tac Toe game into a strategic multiplayer experience where players compete to control a 3x3 grid using Attack, Defend, and Conquer mechanics.

 ### Core Gameplay
 - **Turn 1**: Both players simultaneously claim 2 squares on a 3x3 grid